How does a trade mark protect your business?

 One of the things that holds many people back from getting their trade mark registered is not understanding how the trade marking process works.
 For example, most people don’t realise that it takes a minimum of seven and a half months to get your trade mark registered.
 And that’s if the process goes smoothly!
 Here’s a short guide which sets out what’s involved in getting your trade mark registered.
 Take a look, it walks you through the process and sets out what happens each step of the way.

-Although you can also apply for a trade mark yourself, I recommend using a Trade Marks Attorney like Lisa to save you hours of research and stress.
+Although you can also apply for a trade mark yourself, I recommend using a Trade Mark Attorney like Omid from PlumMark to save you hours of research and stress!

 Jen